jellyice1986/RaspberryPilot/README.md

 # RaspberryPilot

-RaspberryPilot is a open source quadcopter project based on Raspberry Pi, if you are interested how to make a quadcopter by raspberry pi, this project may be helpful to you.
+RaspberryPilot is a open source quadcopter project based on Raspberry Pi, if you are interested in making a quadcopter by raspberry pi, this project may be helpful to you.

 https://www.youtube.com/watch?v=K36LlLFxZs4